 - Premiums: This plan can charge up to 102% of total plan premiums for COBRA coverage.
 Other options, like coverage on a spouse's plan or through the Marketplace, may be less expensive.
 Qualified Beneficiaries have special enrollment rights under federal law (HIPAA).
 They have the right to request special enrollment in another group health plan for which they are otherwise eligible (such as a plan sponsored by a spouse's employer) within 30 days after Plan coverage ends due to one of the Qualifying Events listed above. - Provider Networks: If a Qualified Beneficiary is currently getting care or treatment for a condition, a change in health coverage may affect access to a particular health care provider.
 You may want to check to see if your current health care providers participate in a network in considering options for health coverage. - Drug Formularies: For Qualified Beneficiaries taking medication, a change in health coverage may affect costs for medication and in some cases, the medication may not be covered by another plan.

 Qualified beneficiaries should check to see if current medications are listed in drug formularies for other health coverage.

 - Severance payments: If COBRA rights arise because the Employee has lost his job and there is a severance package available from the employer, the former employer may have offered to pay some or all of the Employee's COBRA payments for a period of time.
 This can affect the timing of coverage available in the Marketplace.
-In this scenario, the Employee may want to contact the Department of Labor at 1-866-444-3272 to discuss options. - Service Areas: If benefits under the Plan are limited to specific service or coverage areas, benefits may not be available to a Qualified Beneficiary who moves out of the area. - Other Cost-Sharing: In addition to premiums or contributions for health coverage, the Plan requires participants to pay copayments, deductibles, coinsurance, or other amounts as benefits are used.
+In this scenario, the Employee may want to contact the Department of Labor at 1-866-444-3272 to discuss options. - Medicare Eligibility: You should be aware of how COBRA coverage coordinates with Medicare eligibility.
+If you are eligible for Medicare at the time of the Qualifying Event, or if you will become eligible soon after the Qualifying Event, you should know that you have 8 months to enroll in Medicare after your employment -related health coverage ends.
+Electing COBRA coverage does not extend this 8month period.
+For more information, see medicare.gov/sign-up-change-plan. - Service Areas: If benefits under the Plan are limited to specific service or coverage areas, benefits may not be available to a Qualified Beneficiary who moves out of the area. - Other Cost-Sharing: In addition to premiums or contributions for health coverage, the Plan requires participants to pay copayments, deductibles, coinsurance, or other amounts as benefits are used.
 Qualified beneficiaries should check to see what the cost-sharing requirements are for other health coverage options.
 For example, one option may have much lower monthly premiums, but a much higher deductible and higher copayments.